wangchengww/Tillandsia-compgenomics/6. DnDs_signature_of_selection/README.md

 # Selecting single-copy orthogroups and compiling per-orthogroup fastafiles

 First I compiled the sequences of each gene into per-orthogroup fastafiles.
 For this, I extracted the one-to-one genes obtained in orthofinder analyses from the annotation gff files of each assembly.
 The orthofinder file used for this was: /scratch/grootcrego/orthofinder/run_orthofinder_Tfas_Tlei_Acom_25_scaffolds/OrthoFinder/Results_Jan22/Phylogenetic_Hierarchical_Orthogroups/one-to-one_orthogroups_Tfas_Tlei.txt and was created in the postprocessing of orthofinder results (see Orthology&Synteny notes).
 There are 13,128 orthologous pairs in this file.
+This file is a subset of orthogroups_Tfas_Tlei_Acom.per_gene.with_functional_info.no_TEs.txt

 To extract the features belonging only to one-one orthologous genes: